Posted: 2/15/16 | February 15th, 2016

 It is a lot of work, no doubt about that.
 But, that work pays off.
 It definitely does.
 Every single day.

 Do your family and friends support your travels?
 Did they always?

-But I know its still hard for them; it must be when your child goes away, especially when he/she wants to hitchhike and sleep beside the road.
-But in the end, they have to, or they should, understand your urge to explore and your path to happiness.
+I know its still hard for them; it must be when your child goes away, especially when he/she wants to hitchhike and sleep beside the road.
+But in the end, they have to understand your urge to explore and your path to happiness.

 What advice would you give to new travelers?

 Traveling is not the best thing in the world.
 It won’t solve all your problems; you can be lonely, hungry, freezing in your sleeping bag.
 It’s not something you have to do.

 But if you want to, if you feel that desire to head into the unknown, then you have to know that it’s possible.
 I won’t say it’s easy, because you have to adjust your lifestyle to the road, but it can and will be rewarding, no matter what.